Nicomachean Ethics: Book VI: Intellectual virtues

 Book VI of the Nicomachean Ethics is identical to Book V of the Eudemian Ethics.

 If a virtue is the habit of deliberately choosing a virtuous mean, how is that mean identified?
 And how is that translated into action—how does knowledge become choice?

 Recognizing the mean means recognizing the correct boundary-marker (horos) that defines the frontier of the mean.
 So practical ethics (having a good character) requires knowledge.

-Aristotle divides the soul (psuchē) into two main parts: the rational part and the irrational part.The rational part of the soul is the part that possesses and uses the faculty of reason to contemplate over the invariable and variable.
+Aristotle divides the soul (psuchē) into two main parts: the rational part and the irrational part.
+The rational part of the soul is the part that possesses and uses the faculty of reason to contemplate over the invariable and variable.
 The irrational part is split into two halves.
-One halve is the vegetative portion responsible for nutrition and growth.
-The second halve is the appetitive portion, which when correctly controlled by the rational part of the soul, results in moral virtue.
+One half is the vegetative portion responsible for nutrition and growth.
+The second half is the appetitive portion, which when correctly controlled by the rational part of the soul, results in moral virtue.
 He has so far discussed the type of virtue or excellence (aretē) of the appetitive, non-reasonable part—that of the character (ēthos, the virtue of which is ēthikē aretē, moral virtue).
 Now he intends to discuss the other type: that of thought (dianoia).

 The part of the soul with reason is divided into two parts: